gaxinim/gaxinim/README.md

 SALVE SALVE

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studying at CTISM.

-Estudando

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SQL, Python and Java.

-Ensino Médio

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on my growth like person and professional.

-- 🤔 I’m looking for help with ...

-- 💬 Ask me about ...
+- 💬 Ask me about everything, I don't care.

-- 📫 How to reach me: ...
+- 📫 How to reach me: guiifenst@gmail.com.

-- 😄 Pronouns: ...
+- 😄 Pronouns: he/from him.

-Ele/dele

--⚡ Fun fact: ...

-17 anos.
-Nao quero servir no exercito
+-⚡ Fun fact: In this year I do eighteen😭, and I don't want to serve in the army.

+-😍 I don't want to graduate after high school.

+-😓 I need to establish a routine as soon, as possible.

 <!--
 **gaxinim/gaxinim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.